 The use and support of the procedures and associated IEs in this subclause are optional.
 An RCM is a data

-frame conveying the either an Advanced Ranging Control IE (ARC IE) described in 10.31.9.1 or an
+frame conveying the IEs such as Advanced Ranging Control IE (ARC IE) described in 10.31.9.1 or an

 Application Control IE (AC IE) carrying a Ranging Control field (as described 10.39.6.1) or both.
 The